pommicket/bootstrap/README.md

 ## license

-Note that this does not apply to TCC's source code (`05/tcc-0.9.27`).
+This does not apply to TCC's or musl's source code.

 ```
 This project is in the public domain.
 Any copyright protections from any law